-I am a registered, licensed dietitian, certified eating disorder dietitian, and nutrition therapist.
-I myself am recovered from an eating disorder and it has become my passion and life’s work to help others become recovered from an eating disorder.
+I am a registered, licensed dietitian, certified eating disorder specialist, and nutrition therapist.
+I am in recovery from an eating disorder, and it has become my passion and life’s work to help others become recovered from an eating disorder.
 It is important to me that people enjoy food and develop a satisfying relationship to food.

 “My focus is on helping clients understand the “why” and “how” they eat.
 This allows me a deeper understanding of their relationship to food and better assist clients in healing that relationship.”

 For over 30 years I have been working in the field of dietetics and nutrition.
 The variety of levels of care over the years include hospitals, clinics, home health, treatment centers, foodservice sanitation/inspections and outpatient care.
 As a consultant I provide wellness, teaching and public speaking services.
 I also have experience in the fitness industry as a personal fitness trainer.
 Currently being in private practice allows me the privilege of focusing on one-to-one care and small groups.